Chunyu-Lin-bjtu/autoware-wiki/Support-guidelines.md

 Do not contact the developers directly.
 Using the correct channels means everyone can see your question, and you are more likely to get a response.
-If you contact a few developers directly, that is a lot less eyes on your problem (and a lot more annoyed busy developers.), and it also means that others cannot see the solution to your problem.
+If you contact a few developers directly, that is a lot less eyes on your problem (and a lot more annoyed busy developers), and it also means that others cannot see the solution to your problem.

 Do not post a request for help that just says "It doesn't work."
 No one will know how to help you.